 Map of Rapa Nui

-As soon as Paula and I arrived to Hanga Roa, we picked up our rental car.
-The best way to visit Rapa Nui is independently and with a 4WD rental car.
-Many of the roads are made of lava rock and in bad condition, so a 4WD vehicle with high clearance is really useful.
-We rented a small jeep for only about 40 USD/day including insurance.
+Upon arriving in Hanga Roa, Paula and I promptly picked up our rental car.
+We soon discovered that the best way to explore Rapa Nui is independently with a 4WD rental, given that many of the roads are made of rugged lava rock and are in poor condition.
+A vehicle with high clearance is essential, and we were fortunate to rent a small jeep for only about 40 USD per day, including insurance.

-Lava rock road that is very easy to puncture a tire and over heat an engine of a basic vehicle
+Lava rock road makesit very easy to puncture a tire and over heat the engine of a basic vehicle

-In order to keep costs down, we also brought our tent, camping food, and wine for a week of camping.
-We stayed most nights in a campground overlooking the ocean in the outskirts of the only town in Rapa Nui, Hanga Roa.
-The campground had a kitchen, and toilet/shower facilities too.
-The view from our tent over the ocean was incredible but our exposed location with nothing to block the wind also meant that our tent would flap loudly throughout the night and in one heavy rainstorm our tent collapsed and almost blew away.
+To keep costs down, we brought our own tent, camping food, and even a week’s worth of wine.
+Most nights, we camped at a site overlooking the ocean on the outskirts of Hanga Roa—the island’s only town.
+The campground offered a communal kitchen and toilet/shower facilities.
+While the ocean view from our tent was breathtaking, its exposed location meant that the wind often made it flap loudly throughout the night.
+In fact, during one heavy rainstorm, the gusts were so strong that our tent collapsed and nearly blew away.

 Our tent and home in Rapa Nui